I just bought a brand new Dell PowerEdge T410 with 16GB of RAM (4x4GB units) and 2 processors.

 After the purchase I decided to install 16GB (2 x 8GB) additional RAM, because I have it in my warehouse and it was sitting there unused...
 The RAM is exactly the same type (except for brand), so perfectly compatible.

-If you have a look at this page you can see the possible memory configuration for the server.
+If you have a look at this page <ADMIN NOTE: Broken link has been removed from this post by Dell> you can see the possible memory configuration for the server.
 There are 4 slots (per processor) and 3 channels.Slots 1 and 4 make the first channel and slots 2 and 3 make the second and third channels (according to the manual).